jweigend/concepts-of-programming-languages/docs/exercises/Exercise2.md

 What is the difference between a pointer and a Java object reference?
 What happens if you assign nil to a pointer variable?

-## Book Index (Working with maps and slices)
+## Book Index (Working with maps, arrays and slices)
-A Book Index is a inverted index which lists all pages per word in the book.
+A Book Index is a inverted index which lists all pages a word occurs in a book.
-Write a program which generates such an index out of an array of pages.
+Write a program which generates an inverted index out of an array of book pages.
 Each Page contains an array of words.
 - Use an OO design for the book and the index
 - Make sure the Stringer() interface is implemented for the book and the index